RESIST: Resilient Decentralized Learning Using Consensus Gradient Descent: Numerical Results

-In this experiment setup, we have $M=50, \rho=0.5$, and $b=1$, and the data distribution is i.i.d.
-We vary the parameter $J$ to be $2,3,6,9$.
-Note that when $J=2$, the algorithm is reduced to BRIDGE \cite{Fang2022BRIDGE} with constant stepsizes.
+In this set of experiments, we fix $M=50$, $\rho=0.5$, and $b=1$, with i.i.d.\ data distribution across nodes.
+We vary the communication frequency parameter $J \in \{2,3,6,9\}$.
+Note that when $J=2$, the algorithm reduces to BRIDGE~\citep{Fang2022BRIDGE} implemented with a constant stepsize.

-From Figure \ref{fig:nonconvexJ}, when we fix the graph and also the number of compromised links in the network, increasing $J$ achieves better accuracy until $J$ reaches 6.
-Compared to BRIDGE with constant stepsizes, both $J=3$ and $J=6$ achieves better accuracy with similar speed of convergence while when $J=9$, the speed of convergence is relatively slow, however, the final accuracy is higher than BRIDGE.
-Note that although we have provided a lower bound on $J$, due to the looseness of this lower bound and the fact that the iteration budget in the experiments is limited, choosing larger $J$ will not always benefit the convergence behavior as shown in this set of experiments.
-Thus, most of the time, $J$ will not be required to be lower bounded as in Theorem \ref{inexactlmigeo} and should often be treated as a hyper-parameter for experiments.